ShubhamTatvamasi/openstack/README.md

 # openstack

-We are using centos for this process
+We are using CentOS for this process

 Enable the OpenStack repository
 ```